AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/ssh-certificates.md

 *Note: Setting the `authenticationScheme` to `AuthenticationScheme.SSH` will make the `sshJwk` and `sshKid` attributes mandatory, causing the request to fail with a `ClientConfigurationError` if either is omitted.*

-Once the request has been configured and `SSH` is set as the `authenticationScheme`, it can be sent into the `acquireTokenRedirect` MSAL v2 API.
+Once the request has been configured and `SSH` is set as the `authenticationScheme`, it can be sent into the `acquireToken` MSAL v2 API.

 ```typescript
 // The SSH Certificate will be the string value contained in the accessToken property of the AuthenticationResult object